UniMath/agda-unimath/src/foundation/fibered-maps.lagda.md

   coherence-square-comp-vertical i f g j f' g' k I J
 ```

-### The truncation level of the type of fibered maps is determined by the codomains
+### The truncation level of the type of fibered maps is determined by the codomain

 ```agda
 module _